japleitez/peecko-api-doc/README.md

 ```
 [GET] /api/account/notifications
 ```
-This services provides the list of the latest notifications sorted by release date in descent order,
+This service returns the list of notifications sorted by release date in descent order,
-Some notifications include a video
+**Note:** The notification's viewed attribute indicates whether the message has been read or not

 [ ] **Response**